CIBC-Internal/python/Doc/library/weakref.rst

 create your own weak references directly.
 The low-level machinery is exposed by the :mod:`weakref` module for the benefit of advanced uses.

-Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), instance methods, sets, frozensets, some :term:`file objects <file object>`, :term:`generator`\s, type objects, sockets, arrays, deques, regular expression pattern objects, and code objects.
+Not all objects can be weakly referenced.
+Objects which support weak references include class instances, functions written in Python (but not in C), instance methods, sets, frozensets, some :term:`file objects <file object>`, :term:`generators <generator>`, type objects, sockets, arrays, deques, regular expression pattern objects, and code objects.

 .. versionchanged:: 3.2